dorythecat/TransforMate/docs/tutorials/basic.md

 of these is the per-channel transformations, but you should be able to figure those out with the information in this tutorial.

-!!! hint
-    Check out the `channel` parameter in the `/transform` command.

 There's only really one thing you've missed, and that's the twinning and merging capabilities of the bot.
 These are very specific and kinda fiddly.
 Check out the [Basic Twinning Tutorial](twinning.md) to learn more about this feature!